zoravur/datasheet/README.md

 # datasheet
-A highly optimized, google-docs like spreadsheet component
+A highly optimized, google-docs like spreadsheet component for snabbdom